mastiff-systems343/mastiff-systems/_posts/2025-06-09-Phishing-and-Email-Security-How-to-Spot-and-Stop-Digital-Scams.md

 Phishing can be delivered by email, text, phone, or even chat platforms, but the red flags are often the same:

-- **Urgency**: Pressure to act fast — “reset now,” “account suspended,” or “boss needs this ASAP”
+- **Urgency**: Pressure to act fast, “reset now,” “account suspended,” or “boss needs this ASAP”
 - **Spelling and grammar mistakes**: Many phishing emails are poorly written
 - **Suspicious links**: Hover over links (don’t click) to check where they actually go
 - **Unexpected attachments**: Be wary of strange or unsolicited files